Tilly death do us part: ‘Star Trek: Discovery’ S2E5 recap

 Starfleet has never looked so chaotic neutral

 It’s not just the Cap living on the edge, either.
 Tilly’s reckless gravitic mishap in the cargo bay started the mess she’s in after all.
 Burnham and Stamets have got to be breaking Federation safety protocols constantly.
-And five bucks says Saru ends up chaotic neutral too now his fear glands are pickling in a jar behind sickbay.
+Bet you a quarter gram of latinum Saru ends up chaotic neutral too now his fear glands are pickling in a jar behind sickbay.
+(Ed. note: That happened.)

 Increasing urgency and near misses alternate exhaustingly with far-fetched delays and partial saves.
-While everyone on the bridge thinks they’re gonna die any second, the quintet in engineering spouts corny exposition about how to save Hugh for precious minutes – ours and Discovery’s.
+While everyone on the bridge thinks they’re gonna die any second, the quintet in engineering spouts corny exposition about how to save Hugh for precious minutes – Discovery’s and ours.

 Enough with the damn elegies